 Update: In 2015, Dutasteride was approved in Japan to treat hair loss.
-Moreover it was approved in South Korea even earlier in around 2010 it seems (no wonder some of the main studies involving Dutasteride and hair growth in men come from that country)!
+Moreover it was approved in South Korea even earlier in around 2010 (no wonder some of the main studies involving Dutasteride and hair growth in men come from that country).
 So now I think there is a very good chance that the same will happen in the US and EU in 2016.

 Dutasteride (brand name Avodart) was approved in the US in 2002 to treat benign prostate hyperplasia (BPH — aka prostate enlargement in men).
 Around that time, Dr. Marty Sawaya became the most discussed and popular person on hair loss forums due to her stunning conclusions about the excellent results she had witnessed on people who used the drug to combat hair loss.
 These results were significantly superior to Finasteride.
 Dr. Sawaya even appeared on The Bald Truth radio show and gave a number of interviews to hair loss related websites in the early 2000s.
 It seemed like hair loss was essentially going to be cured via a medication.
 Besides stopping hair loss, Dutasteride also seemed to grow back hair that was thought to have become permanently vellus and miniaturized.
 A real miracle drug that inhibited almost all dihydrotestosterone (DHT) in the body, as well as all three isoforms of 5α-reductase: Type I 5α-reductase, Type II 5α-reductase and Type III 5α-reductase (Finasteride only inhibits Type II and Type III).

 Dr. Sawaya’s most famous patient was was Dr. Monahan, and this interview with him on Hairsite is very good.
 Unfortunately, Dutasteride’s manufacturer GlaxoSmithKline never seriously attempted to get final Phase III FDA approval for its use as a hair loss medication.
 Dr. Sawaya mentioned that the main reason behind that decision was due to the fact that based on annual sales of Propecia (Finasteride) and Rogaine (Minoxidil), it was unlikely that Dutasteride would ever become a blockbuster drug with sales of over $500 million.